Urban agriculture in Paris

 Over the last few decades, agriculture has moved further and further away from cities.
 In order to encourage residents’ engagement with contemporary agricultural issues and promote urban greening, the City of Paris actively supports urban agriculture through Parisculteurs, as well as the following initiatives:

-- Development and maintenance of the Paris vineyards
+- The development and maintenance of Paris vines .

 Our priority for the years to come is to develop a local agricultural model that promotes better eating habtis and benefits both urban and rural territories.